Pet-Friendly Living in Benahavís and Marbella

 The overlap feels almost accidental.
 Yet it may be one of the Costa del Sol’s understated strengths.

-For some buyers, certainly, pet-friendly living in Benahavís and Marbella becomes part of what turns a second home into a permanent one.
+For some buyers, pet-friendly living in Benahavís and Marbella becomes part of what turns a second home into a permanent one.
 And part of what makes Spain feel, in the fullest sense, like home.

 Related Reading